-- they plan well in advance. • - they seek information about any medical / health care needs which may require management during a school trip.
-This is specifically relevant for residential visits when CYP may require medication / procedures that they would not normally require during the daytime. - that any medication, equipment, health care plans are taken with them and kept appropriately • during the trip. - They do a risk assessment which includes how medical conditions will be managed in the trip. • Staff are aware that some CYP may require an individual risk assessment due to the nature of their medical condition.
+- They plan well in advance. - They seek information about any medical / health care needs which may require management during a school trip.
+This is specifically relevant for residential visits when CYP may require medication / procedures that they would not normally require during the daytime. - That any medication, equipment, health care plans are taken with them and kept appropriately during the trip. - They do a risk assessment which includes how medical conditions will be managed in the trip.
+Staff are aware that some CYP may require an individual risk assessment due to the nature of their medical condition.

-Safe storage - general
+Safe Storage - General

-- The Headteacher ensures the correct storage of medication at school • - The Headteacher / named person ensures the expiry dates for all medication stored at school • are checked (frequency) and informs parents by letter in advance of the medication expiring. - Some medications need to be refrigerated.
-These are stored in a clearly labelled airtight • container in the fridge located in the Staff Room.
+- The Headteacher ensures the correct storage of medication at school. - The Headteacher / Deputy Headteacher ensures the expiry dates for all medication stored at school are checked termly and informs parents by letter in advance of the medication expiring. - Some medications need to be refrigerated.
+These are stored in a clearly labelled airtight container in the fridge located in the secure staffroom.
 This area is inaccessible to unsupervised CYP.